 This simple statement has completely changed the outlook of modern business and the economy.
-If an organisation neglects the power of digital, they are at risk of being left behind.
+Businesses need to be aware that if they neglect digital power, they run the risk of being left behind.
 Witness the number of department stores and household brands which have collapsed over recent years, overtaken by online superstores.

 As well as increasing the types of businesses which can succeed and grow, technology has made it significantly easier to build a business.
 The best example of this is dropshipping, a style of business which saw huge popularity throughout the mid and late-2010s.

-Dropshipping is a style of business which allows individuals to set up an online store and sell products to customers which are then shipped directly to the customer from the manufacturer.
+Dropshipping describes the process of setting up an online store where products to customers are shipped directly to the customer from the manufacturer.

-This completely removes the need for holding stock or negotiating postage agreements with suppliers.
-It allows you to run an entire e-commerce business from home.
+This completely removes the need for holding stock or negotiating postage agreements with suppliers and allows you to run an entire e-commerce business from home.
 Dropshipping could be done by anyone with a small amount of business acumen and technological awareness.

 Productivity optimisation and remote work

 After the pandemic, rapid adoption of productivity tools, workplace management systems and remote working software has been profound.
 Tools like Microsoft Teams, Monday and Asana have seen a huge surge in usage as organisations move to remote working.

 Technology has also enabled businesses to streamline operations.
 In the past, many organisations had to deal with paper records and files.
 This was particularly time-consuming for companies that took large numbers of orders.